Adobe Workfront Fusion organizations and teams overview

 NOTE

-Since teams control access to resources, it is sometimes useful for a team to have only one member.
-For example, users in training may create connections to their individual Google accounts.
-Any team members would also be able to connect to the individual Google account, so in this case it’s best that the user be the only member of a training team.
+Because teams share resources, it is sometimes useful for a team to have only one member.
+For example, users in training may create connections to their individual Workfront accounts.
+Any team members would also be able to connect to the individual Workfront account.
+In this case we recommend that the user be the only member of a training team.

 Organizations may have as many teams as they need, and users may belong to one or more teams.